Calico-Care/Calico/supabase/functions/auth.md

 ## Responsibilities

 - **Session verification** – Calls `stytchB2B.authenticateSession` with the provided JWT and validates that a member, session, and organization were returned.
+The function correctly handles Stytch B2B authentication responses which include `member_session` (not `session`) and extracts `organization_id` from `member_session.organization_id` with fallbacks.
 - **Organization mapping** – Resolves Calico's `org_id` by looking up the Stytch organization identifier returned by Stytch.
+Uses the `admin.list_organizations()` SECURITY DEFINER function to bypass Row Level Security (RLS) policies, as the `organizations` table has RLS enabled and direct queries would be blocked.
 - **User synchronization** – Upserts a record in `users` for the Stytch user, ensuring we always have the latest staff email on file.
 - **Membership creation/update** – Runs a transaction that:
+  - Sets tenant context using `SET LOCAL app.org_id` to ensure RLS policies allow querying tenant-scoped tables (`invitations`, `memberships`, `clinicians`)
   - Inserts an active `memberships` row when the user first joins an org.
   - Adds a `clinicians` profile row when the invited role is `clinician`.
   - Marks the pending invitation as `accepted`.
   - Updates `stytch_member_id` if the membership already existed.
+  - Ensures `clinicians` row exists even if membership already exists (handles edge cases)

 ## Transactional Safety

 All membership, clinician, and invitation updates execute inside an explicit `BEGIN`/`COMMIT` block.
+The transaction also sets tenant context using `SET LOCAL app.org_id` to ensure Row Level Security (RLS) policies allow querying tenant-scoped tables (`invitations`, `memberships`, `clinicians`).
 Any exception (including network or runtime failures) triggers a rollback so the invitation and membership state cannot diverge.

 ## Return Value